Davidcorrigan1/assignment-moviesApp/README.md

 ![][HomePage]
 >The Home page now has additional options in the header, with options to SignUp, SignIn and SignOut.
 And also a MUST-WATCH and SEARCH page.

+![][MovieDetailPage]
+>The movies detail page now has the cast members in a horizonal scrollable grid.
+Each cast picture has a MOVIES button which will link to movies with that cast member in them.

+![][ApearedInPage]
+>The movies detail page now has the cast members in a horizonal scrollable grid.
+Each cast picture has a MOVIES button which will link to movies with that cast member in them.

 ### Routing.